 - Cornell is one of the 25 colleges with the best professors (Center for College Affordability and Productivity, February 2013)

-- U.S. News ranks Cornell in the top 100 of national liberal arts colleges
+- U.S. News ranks Cornell in the top tier of national liberal arts colleges

-- Cornell students come from 47 states, 2 U.S. territories, and 17 foreign countries.
+- Cornell students come from 45 states, 1 U.S. territory, the District of Columbia, and 19 foreign countries

 - 25% are domestic students of color and 6% are international students